-Our process is simple.
-After we dispute questionable items on your credit report the Credit Reporting Agencies (TransUnion, Experian and Equifax) have 30 days to notify you of the status of your disputes and up to 45 days to complete their investigation.
-Once that investigation is complete they will mail you the results.
-The CRA’s (credit reporting agencies) only have three options when responding; they can delete, verify or update the information.
+At Credit Law Center, we dispute negative, missing, or unverifiable items on your credit report.
+The Credit Reporting Agencies (TransUnion, Experian, and Equifax) have 30 days to notify you of the status of your disputes and up to 45 days to complete their investigation.
+Once the investigation is completed, the results will be mailed to you.
+The CRAs (credit reporting agencies) only have three options when responding; they can delete, verify or update the information.

 Our firm uses this information as leverage to request a deletion.
 This is the most common result.
 If this leverage does not work the file is moved to one of our attorneys which will decide whether to move forward with a lawsuit or further negotiations.

-The third and final step after we have challenged the questionable information and the creditor or collector has validated the information we will negotiate as settlement for deletion.
+The third and final step after we have challenged the questionable information and the creditor or collector has validated the information, we will negotiate a settlement for deletion.
 This means you agree to pay the account as long as the creditor or collector is willing to delete the account information from your credit report.
-Usually this can be accomplished for less than the full amount of the account balance.
+Usually, this can be accomplished for less than the full amount of the account balance.